 General Requirements.

-A Marijuana Retailer may purchase, transport, sell or otherwise Transfer Marijuana or Marijuana Products to Marijuana Establishments and sell to Consumers.
-A retailer cannot deliver Marijuana or Marijuana Products to Consumers or allow on-site social consumption by Consumers on the Premises of the Marijuana Establishment.
+A Marijuana Retailer may purchase, transport, sell, Repackage, or otherwise Transfer Marijuana or Marijuana Products to Marijuana Establishments and sell to Consumers.
+A Marijuana Retailer cannot deliver Marijuana or Marijuana Products to Consumers unless the Marijuana Retailer also has been issued a Delivery License, nor may a Marijuana Retailer allow on-site social consumption by Consumers on the Premises of the Marijuana Establishment.

 A retailer shall operate all Marijuana-related activities solely at the address identified in the license.